 Working with publishers – an explanation of the process of editing with a publisher, with guided exercises in editing an chapter extract, swapping work and line-editing each other’s writing using Microsoft Word tracked changes and comments.
 NB: students will need to bring a scene or short story along to edit (1 – 2 hours, less than 40 students)

-School, university or library visits, or talks via Skype/Google Hangouts, can be arranged by contacting me at email@example.com.
-My prices are available here, and you can download graphics to use for posters at events here.
+School, university or library visits, or talks via Zoom/Skype/Google Hangouts, can be arranged by contacting me at firstname.lastname@example.org or fill out this form with the details of your proposed event.

 Here is a short creative writing exercise video you can do from home with students aged 11-18, using The Quiet at the End of the World.

 I take a £100 deposit on booking to cover travel costs.
 I’m covered with Public Liability Insurance through Imaging Insurance and the Society of Authors, and I have a basic DBS check (please be sure to ask if you would like me to bring the certificate along to the event).

 I’m currently taking bookings for March 2021 for World Book Day – get in touch for information about my current availability.

 For other events, please contact my publicist at Walker Books, Rosi Crawley at Rosi.Crawley@walker.co.uk.